Ethiopia - How to visit Danakil Depression

 I completely underestimated Mekelle.
 I would have expected to find a small town, but as already mentioned, Mekelle is very pleasant and has many restaurants.
 They are equipped for western tourists.

-The whole city is nevertheless very compact.
+The whole city is compact.
 However, there isn't much to see from a tourist's point of view, but the Mekelle Tower is worth a look.
 Also within walking distance.

 Mekelle Martyr's Monument (Tower) and the streets around it.

-May 1st - Addis Ababa: Things to do in Addis Ababa
+Day 5 - Things to do in Addis Ababa

 Now have time today and tomorrow in Addis Ababa.
 After that, I will return home late tomorrow evening.